loelschlaeger/RprobitB/cran-comments.md

 * CRAN test NOTE: installed size is 63.9Mb sub-directories of 1Mb or more.
-  Comment: The package contains fitted models for demonstration, using Gibbs samples, which take a lot of storage space.
+  Comment: We removed fitted models from the package to reduce the size.